grisumbras/enum-flags/README.md

 ### Nonmember functions

 #### Bitwise operators

-Note, all functions in this group return new `flags` value.
+All functions in this group return new `flags` value.

 Name                                                           |Description
 ---------------------------------------------------------------|-----------